-- 1.5.4 USSIM uses a remuneration framework involving both performance-linked and qualitative assessments for its staff to ensure that USSIM's incentives are aligned to the needs of the Scheme and the Trustee's policies in relation to the selection and balance of investments, the management of risk, return on and realisation of investments, and responsible investment and engagement activities.
+- 1.5.4 USSIM uses a remuneration framework involving both investment performancelinked and qualitative assessments for its staff to ensure that USSIM's incentives are aligned to the needs of the Scheme and the Trustee's policies in relation to the selection and balance of investments, the management of risk, return on and sale of investments, and responsible investment and engagement activities.
 To encourage alignment and retention of key personnel, this framework includes a base salary, annual incentives and, where applicable, long-term incentive plans (vesting over multiple years).
-USSIM is thereby incentivised and aligned with the long-term performance of the Scheme (including through making decisions informed by both financial and non-financial considerations, on issuers of debt and equity in which the Trustee invests and engaging with such issuers in order to improve their performance). - 1.5.5 The Trustee has processes in place to review and monitor the services, performance and fees of USSIM regularly, including benchmarking analysis.
-USSIM's outperformance target is set relative to the Reference Portfolio (described at paragraphs 2.2.2 to 2.2.4, below) over rolling periods of five years.
-The Trustee is satisfied that USSIM is aligned with the Trustee's policies because of the relationship between the Trustee and USSIM and the non-profit arrangements in place. - 1.5.6 USSIM appoints and has processes in place to review external managers on behalf of the Trustee, including performance review, manager oversight meetings and operational due diligence reviews.
-The method and time horizon for evaluating and remunerating external managers is determined by policies set by USSIM, rather than the Trustee. - 1.5.7 USSIM's manager oversight team undertakes annual reviews of all external managers.
-These reviews incorporate benchmarking of performance and fees, with some managers on performance-related fees.
+USSIM is thereby incentivised and aligned with the long-term performance of the Scheme (including through making decisions informed by both financial and non-financial considerations, on issuers of debt and equity in which the Trustee invests and engaging with such issuers in order to improve their performance). - 1.5.5 The Trustee has annual processes in place to review and monitor the services, performance and fees of USSIM, including benchmarking analysis.
+USSIM's performance is reviewed using benchmarking at an overall investment strategy level and across both internal and external managers.
+The Trustee receives regular performance and risk reporting at an overall level and for significant individual investment mandates, across both public and private markets.
+The Trustee is satisfied that USSIM is aligned with the Trustee's policies because of the relationship between the Trustee and USSIM and the non-profit arrangements in place. - 1.5.6 USSIM appoints and has processes in place to review external managers on behalf of the Trustee, including performance reviews, manager oversight meetings and operational due diligence reviews.
+The method and time horizon for evaluating and remunerating external managers is determined by policies set by USSIM, rather than the Trustee. - 1.5.7 USSIM undertakes regular reviews of all external public market managers.
 USSIM reviews the governance structures of external managers and assesses whether their fees and expenses (and any changes) are in line with industry peers.
-Where ascertainable, USSIM also assesses whether external manager remuneration arrangements are aligned with the Trustee's policies, values and principles.

-- 1.5.8 The Trustee has processes in place to review the turnover costs incurred by USSIM via reporting provided to the Trustee's Investment Committee on an annual basis.
+Where ascertainable, USSIM also assesses whether external manager remuneration arrangements are aligned with the Trustee's policies, values and principles. - 1.5.8 The Trustee has processes in place to review the investment holding turnover costs incurred by USSIM via reporting provided to the Investment Committee on an annual basis.
 USSIM currently has processes in place to oversee the turnover costs incurred by some external managers.
-These processes are being enhanced through the development of standardised templates and reporting to ensure that an effective monitoring framework is in place on or before October 2020 from when new regulations in this area will apply. - 1.5.9 USSIM also seeks assurances from the external managers of its private market fund investments, that the remuneration of key personnel is appropriately structured and aligned to incentivise investment performance over the long term.
+These processes are being enhanced through the development of standardised templates and reporting. - 1.5.9 USSIM also seeks, prior to making a new investment, evidence from the external managers of its private market fund investments, that the remuneration of key personnel is appropriately structured and aligned to incentivise investment performance over the long term.

-2. DB Section
+2. Retirement Income Builder (the DB Section)